Compiler-First State Space Duality and Portable $O(1)$ Autoregressive Caching for Inference

-where $F_{\text{XLA}}$ and $B_{\text{XLA}}$ come from the \texttt{'flops'} and \texttt{'bytes accessed'} fields of \texttt{jax.jit(f).lower(*args).cost\_analysis()}, XLA's ahead-of-time cost model.
-Both are compiler estimates at the HLO level. $F_{\text{XLA}}$ is exact for einsum-dominated workloads. $B_{\text{XLA}}$ is an unfused byte count; where fusion collapses intermediate buffers, actual HBM traffic may be lower than estimated, making the reported HBU an upper bound on true bandwidth efficiency.
+where $F_{\text{XLA}}$ and $B_{\text{XLA}}$ are the FLOP and byte-access counts reported by the XLA cost analysis for the lowered XLA program. $F_{\text{XLA}}$ is exact for einsum-dominated workloads. $B_{\text{XLA}}$ is an unfused byte count, so fusion may collapse intermediate buffers, and reported HBU is therefore an upper bound on true bandwidth efficiency.

-\textbf{Baseline.} The cached implementation is compared against a JIT-compiled non-cached baseline that recomputes the full forward pass at every decoding step; both paths use identical model functions on identical hardware, differing only in whether \texttt{Mamba2Cache} is maintained across decode steps.
+\textbf{Baseline.} The non-cached baseline recomputes the full forward pass over the entire token sequence at every decode step.
+It uses the same model functions on the same hardware, with the SSM cache disabled.